 Medi-Cal allows prescribing and dispensing of 100-day supplies of medications, including certain controlled medications.
-Early refills are allowed, as long as 75% of the expected duration has occurred.
+Early refills are allowed as long as 75 percent of the expected duration has occurred.

-4. Alcohol and Other Drug (AOD) Residential and Outpatient Treatment Facility applications
+4. Alcohol and Other Drug (AOD) Residential and Outpatient Treatment Facilities: applications and admissions deadlines

-For the purpose of licensing requirements, DHCS will grant extensions for application deadlines.
-The assigned DHCS Licensing Analyst will work with the program to address any outstanding and/or needed documentation.
+For the purpose of licensing requirements, DHCS will grant extensions for the following:

+- Application Deadlines - The assigned DHCS Licensing Analyst will work with the program to address any outstanding and/or needed documentation.
 DHCS will grant extensions to programs to respond to regulatory and certification standard requirements.